marcusoftnet/marcusoftnet.github.io/_posts/2024-02-13-sender-is-also-responsible.md

 Hence, we need to address this.
 If we want the receiver of a message to `Always assume positive intent` I think it's quite reasonable to also require the same of the sender of messages.
 There's a whole book on this subject - [The No Asshole Rule](https://www.amazon.com/Asshole-Rule-Civilized-Workplace-Surviving/dp/1600245854) and anything you can read about how to give constructive feedback will help.

 When someone, the receiver OR sender, seems to struggle to see the positive intention we could ask them why.
-Typically there are other things behind behaviour like that - maybe they need help?
+Typically there are other things behind behavior like that - maybe they need help?
 Assuming a positive stance in that conversation is a good start, to be honest.
-And to not take that conversation publically...
+And to not take that conversation publicly...

 To sum up I cannot come up with a short, snappy saying like the original but if I were pressed to write something it would be